 This section does not cite any sources.(August 2024) |

-Users can also join groups.
+Users can join groups.
 Groups are composed of persons with shared interests.
 For example, they might go to the same sporting club, live in the same suburb, have the same breed of pet or share a hobby.
 Posts posted in a group can be seen only by those in a group, unless set to public.

 The site's primary color is blue as Zuckerberg is red–green colorblind, a realization that occurred after a test taken around 2007.
 Facebook was initially built using PHP, a popular scripting language designed for web development.
 PHP was used to create dynamic content and manage data on the server side of the Facebook application.
 Zuckerberg and co-founders chose PHP for its simplicity and ease of use, which allowed them to quickly develop and deploy the initial version of Facebook.
 As Facebook grew in user base and functionality, the company encountered scalability and performance challenges with PHP.
 In response, Facebook engineers developed tools and technologies to optimize PHP performance.
 One of the most significant was the creation of the HipHop Virtual Machine (HHVM).
 This significantly improved the performance and efficiency of PHP code execution on Facebook's servers.